Mute swan: Breeding

 Mute swans nest on large mounds that they build with waterside vegetation in shallow water on islands in the middle or at the very edge of a lake.
 They are monogamous and often reuse the same nest each year, restoring or rebuilding it as needed.
 Male and female swans share the care of the nest, and once the cygnets are fledged, it is not uncommon to see whole families looking for food.

-Mute swans lay from 4 to 10 eggs.
+Clutch size is variable and is typically 5–8 eggs, latitude of nesting and time of year can affect clutch size.
+The eggs of this species measure 9–12.2 cm in length and 5.9–8 cm in width, with a mass of 294–396 g.
+One exceptionally large egg was over 500 g.
 The female broods for around 36 days, with cygnets normally hatching between May and July.